Data Processing Addendum

 - PagerDuty’s Subprocessors.
 A list of subprocessors for the Services as of the Effective Date is located at https://www.pagerduty.com/subprocessors/.
 Customer has instructed or authorized the use of subprocessors to assist PagerDuty with respect to the performance of PagerDuty’s obligations under the Agreement.
 Customer acknowledges and agrees that PagerDuty may engage third-party subprocessors to assist PagerDuty in providing or maintaining the Services provided under the Agreement.
 PagerDuty shall maintain an updated list of subprocessors and Customer may receive notification of changes to the published list of subprocessors by subscribing to the published RSS feed.
 To the extent that Customer objects to any new subprocessor, PagerDuty will address such objection in accordance with applicable law.

 - Liability for Subprocessors.
-PagerDuty shall be liable for the acts and omissions of its subprocessors to the same extent PagerDuty would be liable if performing the services of each subprocessor directly under the terms of this DPA, except as otherwise set forth in the Agreement.
+PagerDuty shall enter into written agreements that include subprocessor obligations to comply with Data Privacy Laws and will be liable for the acts and omissions of its subprocessors to the same extent PagerDuty would be liable if performing the services of each subprocessor directly under the terms of this DPA, except as otherwise set forth in the Agreement.

 - Copies of Subprocessor Agreements.
 The parties agree that the copies of the subprocessor agreements that must be sent by PagerDuty to Customer pursuant to the Standard Contractual Clauses (where applicable) may have all commercial information, or clauses unrelated to the Standard Contractual Clauses or their equivalent, removed by PagerDuty beforehand; and, that such copies will be provided by PagerDuty only upon reasonable request by Customer.

-PagerDuty will implement appropriate administrative, technical, physical, and organizational measures to protect Customer Personal Data, as set forth in Exhibit B. PagerDuty regularly monitors compliance with these measures.
-PagerDuty will not materially decrease the overall security of the Services during Customer’s subscription term.
+PagerDuty will use appropriate administrative, technical, physical, and organizational measures to protect Customer Personal Data, as set forth in Exhibit B. PagerDuty regularly monitors compliance with these measures.
+PagerDuty will not materially decrease the overall security of the Services during Customer’s subscription term

 Security Breach Management and Notification

-PagerDuty maintains a security incident management procedure and shall, to the extent required under the applicable Data Privacy Law, promptly notify Customer of any actual or reasonably suspected Security Breach, by PagerDuty or its subprocessors of which PagerDuty becomes aware.
+PagerDuty maintains a security incident management procedure and shall, to the extent required under the applicable Data Privacy Law, notify Customer of any Security Breach by PagerDuty or its subprocessors of which PagerDuty becomes aware without undue delay.
 Customer shall be responsible for notifying Data Subjects affected by a Security Breach unless Customer and PagerDuty make other arrangements.
 PagerDuty shall make reasonable endeavors to identify and remediate the cause of such Security Breach and to notify Customer no later than seventy-two (72) hours after PagerDuty’s discovery and full remediation unless otherwise required by applicable Data Privacy Law.
 The notification will include the following information, to the extent known by PagerDuty: (i) the nature of the Security Breach, including, where possible, the categories and approximate number of Data Subjects concerned, and the categories and approximate number of Customer Personal Data records concerned; and (ii) measures taken or proposed to be taken by PagerDuty to address the Security Breach, including, where appropriate, measures to mitigate its possible adverse effects.
+Where, and in so far as, it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay.

 Deletion of Customer Personal Data

-PagerDuty shall, upon Customer’s request and subject to the limitations described in the Agreement, delete Customer Personal Data in accordance with the procedures and timeframes specified in the Agreement.
-The parties agree that the certification of deletion of Personal Data that is described in the Standard Contractual Clauses shall be provided by PagerDuty to Customer only upon Customer’s request.
+PagerDuty shall, upon Customer’s request and subject to the limitations described in the Agreement, delete Customer Personal Data in accordance with the procedures and timeframes specified in the Agreement, and upon Customer’s request will provide written certification of the deletion.

 - Module 2 of the EU SCCs applies to transfers of Customer Personal Data from Customer (as a controller) to PagerDuty (as a processor) and Module 3 of the EU SCCs applies to transfers of Customer Personal Data from Customer (as a processor) to PagerDuty (as a subprocessor);